Join Now

 2. Doctors and Nurses Working in Public Health Programs (Mass.
 General Laws, chapter 112, § 12C)

 You have immunity from liability in any civil suit for damages if you are a physician or nurse “administering immunization or other protective programs under public health programs” (government programs).
 You can be paid or unpaid.
-Protection is not limited to emergencies.
+Protection is NOT limited to emergencies.

 3. Protection for EMS Personnel (Mass.
 General Laws, chapter 111C, § 21)